tmwagency/labs-blog/_posts/2014-08-25-the-road-to-kickoff-version-4.md

 - kickoff

 author: zander
-excerpt: If you're creating a Yeoman generator, these tips may be of use.
+excerpt: What's in store for the next release of Kickoff
 ---
 The upcoming release of Kickoff, version 4, has been in development for the past few months.
 As well as fixing a number of bugs, we have improved both the Sass and the JavaScript structure of the framework, removing a fair bit of old and unnecessary code.